floresod/LongReads/ProgressLogs.md

 2024-Sep-11: Added Kraken2, Bracken, and Flye code to the snakemake file.
 It works well and produces the contigs.

 2024-Sep-12: Added the Medaka code.
 It works and generates the consensus assemblies.

+2024-Oct-04: Added code to move contigs generated with medaka to results/FinalContigs